Analyzing Human-Human Interactions: A Survey: Interaction detection from learned features

 \subsection{Recurrent networks}

-While ConvNets can recognize image components and learn to combine them to classify different classes, they lack the ability to recognize patterns across time.
-Stream-based networks and 3D Convolutions can take into account motion, but do not deal with variations in the temporal performance of an action or interaction.
-An alternative approach is to use recurrent neural networks (RNNs) that explicitly model temporal patterns.
-The key idea here is that there is some form of recurrence in the network that allows the persistence of information through sequences of inputs.
+While CNNs can recognize image components and learn to combine them to classify different classes, they lack the ability to recognize patterns across time.
+Stream-based networks and 3D convolutions can take into account motion, but do not explicitly deal with variations in the temporal performance of an action or interaction.
+An alternative approach is to use recurrent neural networks (RNNs) that model temporal patterns.
+The key idea is to use some form of recurrence in the network that allows the persistence of information through sequences of inputs.
 Thus the temporal variations in videos can be efficiently modeled alongside to the spatial variations.

-Recurrent neural networks have been effectively used as a supplementary architecture to ConvNets for extracting temporal features.
+Recurrent neural networks have been effectively used as a supplementary architecture to CNNs for extracting temporal features.
 In such architectures, spatial information is extracted though CNNs and is then passed to recurrent networks for learning the temporal characteristics of each interaction class \citep{bagautdinov2017social, deng2016structure}. \citet{zhao2017two} proposed an approach based on the normalization of each layer of the network with batch normalization \citep{ioffe2015batch}.
-The created architecture is combined with a 3-dimensional ConvNet by using a two-stream fusion of the RNN and ConvNet, with an SVM.
-The use of multiple recurrent networks has also been scaled to include tree structures (RNN-T) \citep{li2017adaptive}, to perform a hierarchical recognition process in which each RNN is responsible for learning an action instance based on an Action Category Hierarchy (ACH).
+The architecture is combined with a 3D-CNN using a two-stream fusion of the RNN and CNN.
+The use of multiple recurrent networks has also been extended to include tree structures (RNN-T) \citep{li2017adaptive}, to perform a hierarchical recognition process in which each RNN is responsible for learning an action instance based on an Action Category Hierarchy (ACH).
 This allows for the distinction between very dissimilar classes high in the hierarchy, while subtle differences between related classes such as a handshake and a fist bump are dealt with in the lower nodes.